JRJurman/love2d-a11y-template/README.md

 end
 ```

 These will be consumed by the html template to be read out by screen readers.
-This text will also be visible for sighted users looking at the page.

 ## How to Run your game